Yandex Cloud

 3. Select the zone from the list.

-4. Click next to the resource record you want to update and select Edit.
+4. Click next to the record you need and select Edit.

 5. Change the record TTL or value.